-I’ve set 2 new roles for my site – “seller” and “buyer”.
+I’ve set 2 new roles for my e-commerce site – “seller” and “buyer”.
 Each role should have its own registration page with different fields.

 I’ve searched for hours for a plugin that will give me the option to do this, but couldn’t find one.
 Does a plugin like this even exist?

 This sounds like a pretty common configuration in membership websites with different roles registration.
 However, finding a user registration plugin that does this out of the box is where things get difficult.

 Plugins authors try to offer you workarounds, but the truth is you shouldn’t be required to mess around with the code trying to filter the fields that aren’t relevant on a specific form.
 Nor to be advised to use CSS to hide fields, which of course can break stuff if you need some kind of validation for the extra fields.

 Shouldn’t multiple user registration forms with different user profile fields for certain roles be more easy to set up using a WordPress plugin that was designed exactly for this, to handle the front-end WordPress user registration part?